CDM-Robotics/website/README.md

 # Triton-Tech
 A static website for CDM's Robotics Team.

-# How To Edit (assumes you've been invited to the 'Triton-Tech' Github organization)
+# How To Edit (assumes you've been invited to the 'CDM-Robotics' Github organization)

-1. Go to the main page of this repository (this project, 'Triton-Tech'/'Triton-Tech')
+1. Go to the main page of this repository (https://github.com/CDM-Robotics/website')

 2. Fork this repository (top-right) to your Github account

 3. On your fork of this repo, go to the green 'Clone or Download' button and copy the link

 4. Go to Terminal in Mac or Command Prompt in Windows and change to your desired directory / folder
-  1. A directory is a folder, like 'Documents' or 'Summer Pics 2008'
+   * A directory is a folder, like 'Documents' or 'Summer Pics 2008'
-  2. For help, look up 'ls' and 'cd' commands
+   * For help, look up 'ls' and 'cd' commands
-  3. Your current directory is to the left of your type cursor in the command line
+   * Your current directory is to the left of your type cursor in the command line

 5. Type in your command line 'git clone [what you copied in step 3]', this will copy that repository to the folder you selected in step 4